Table of Contents

 He also told that the attackers were hiding in the Masa’a region and they could see us, but we were not able to locate them initially.
 Later with changes in the plan, things turned out in our favor.

-10-The heart of every Muslim was bleeding: Al-Nufaie said that liberation of the Grand Mosque was something that gave inner joy.
-When it was under attack and the peaceful place was turned into a war zone, the heart of every Muslim was bleeding.
+Al-Nufaie said that the liberation of the Grand Mosque was something that gave inner joy.
+When the Holy Kaaba and Makkah were under attack in 1979 and the peaceful place was turned into a war zone, the heart of every Muslim was bleeding.

 Even though it took 2 weeks to clear the Mosque from the attackers, yet it was a successful operation with the most positive outcomes.